3 Simple Tips for a Healthy Brekkie Bowl

 Tip: How to stop binge eating on peanut butter

-But since quitting diets, healing my relationship with food and learning to end emotional and binge eating, I've worked out a smart trick with my peanut butter to help me stop binge eating.
+But since quitting diets, healing my relationship with food and learning to end emotional eating, I've worked out a trick with my peanut butter to help me stop binge eating.

 You see, I don't believe in taking any foods 'off limits' because it only makes me crave them more.
 So, instead I give myself permission to have peanut butter.